On This Page

 The opaque black sand contrasts beautifully with the green vegetation and blues of the ocean and sky for a picturesque landscape.

 During this recovering process unique geographic structures can be observed.
-At the park you can view where the sea has carved out a cave and arches and even a blow hole where the sea water bursts through the rock.
+At the park you can view caves, arches, and even a blow hole where the sea water bursts through the rock.

-Before our time on Maui was done, we went to visit our friends who were staying in condos they rented in Kihei.
+Before our time on Maui was over, we went to visit our friends who were staying in condos they rented in Kihei.

 Here was our view of Kihei from the up country: